avivasolutionsnl/Nyxie/README.md

 ### Qualifications

-The following qualifications are part of Nyxie and can be selected in the business tools tools.
+The following qualifications are part of Nyxie and can be selected in the business tools.

 #### Cart contains products in specific category
 Will apply the given benefit when the cart contains a product in a specific category.